Is Adoption Right For You?

 When the baby is born, if Ministry approval has been granted, the baby can go home with the adoptive parents directly from the hospital.
-Otherwise, the baby is cared for in one of Beginnings approved Care homes.
+Otherwise, the baby is cared for in one of Beginnings approved foster homes.

 Birth parents are provided with independent legal advice before they sign a “Parent’s Consent to Adoption” in the presence of a lawyer.
 This cannot be signed before the eighth day after the birth.

 Once Consents are signed, birth parents have 21 days during which they may reverse their adoption plan.

 Beginnings offers to facilitate an Entrustment Ceremony with the birth and adoptive families usually at the time of placement of the child with the adoptive couple.

 It’s normal to feel confused, alone and overwhelmed when facing an unplanned pregnancy.
 You may want help to explore options and decide what is best for you and your baby.